 Discover iconic lighthouses, urban gardens, stunning galleries and museums, a waterfront science centre, and more world-class attractions in Halifax.
 This charming city is also well known for its multitude of unique dining, shopping, live music venues and nightlife.
 The city`s nearly 2.4 miles long harbourfront boardwalk is lined with shops, restaurants, cafes, and entertainment.
 Halifax is also the home to many of the region`s major cultural attractions, such as Halifax Pop Explosion, Symphony Nova Scotia, the Art Gallery of Nova Scotia, The Khyber, the Maritime Museum of the Atlantic and the Neptune Theatre.

-Recommended Stay: At least 2 nights Must See`s: Halifax Pop Explosion, Halifax Citadel National Historic Site, Maritime Museum of the Atlantic, Symphony Nova Scotia, Art Gallery of Nova Scotia, Canadian Museum of Immigration at Pier 21, Halifax Public Gardens, and so much more!
+Explore the Halifax Pop Explosion, Halifax Citadel National Historic Site, Maritime Museum of the Atlantic, Symphony Nova Scotia, Art Gallery of Nova Scotia, Canadian Museum of Immigration at Pier 21, Halifax Public Gardens, and so much more!